kubewarden/probes-policy/README.md

 ## Settings

-This policy configuration allows users to define if they want to enforce both liveness and readiness probes or only one of them in the containers definition.
+This policy configuration requires users to define if they want to enforce both liveness and readiness probes or only one of them in the containers definition.

 ```yaml